hgwhitfield/what-the-book/docs/TESTING.md

 - **Click on a book for more information**
   ![Click on a book for more information](../docs/images/additional-test1.png)

-  *Figure 1: The new tab window open from click on the book search, showing the more information feature works as intended.*
+  *Figure 1: The new tab window open from clicking on a book search result, showing the more information feature works as intended.*

 - **View "How It Works" modal**
   ![View "How It Works" modal](../docs/images/first-time-user-goal1a.png)